-- The class teacher will arrange for pupils to meet informally at least once a week via 'Google Meet' to discuss their learning.
-Parents will be emailed an online invitation in advance. - For all year groups, we use the Remote Curriculum pages of the school webiste.
-We recommend that parents and pupils use the Google Chrome internet browser to access the Remote Learning pages. - In Y1-Y6, we use the Purple Mash online platform for accessing and submitting work. - In F1 & F2, we use the Tapestry online learning journal for accessing and submitting work. - An email address to contact the class teacher directly for advice and support. - Pre-recorded videos (e.g. Oak National Academy lessons, BBC Bitesize, video/audio recordings made by teachers). - Printed paper packs produced by teachers (e.g. workbooks, worksheets) - Lesson content arranged within a PowerPoint presentation. - Textbooks and reading books pupils have at home. - Commercially available websites supporting the teaching of specific subjects or areas, including video clips or sequences. - Project work and/or internet research activities (although there will not be an overreliance on these in accordance with the government's guidance).
+- For all year groups, we use the Remote Curriculum pages of the school webiste to outline the children's work.
+We recommend that parents and pupils use the Google Chrome internet browser to access the Remote Learning pages. - In Y1-Y6, we use the Purple Mash online platform for completing and submitting work. - In F1 & F2, we use the Tapestry online learning journal for completing and submitting work. - Parents and pupils can contact the class teacher by email for advice and support. - Pre-recorded videos (e.g. Oak National Academy lessons, BBC Bitesize, video/audio recordings made by teachers). - Printed paper packs produced by teachers (e.g. workbooks, worksheets) - Lesson content arranged within a PowerPoint presentation. - Textbooks and reading books pupils have at home. - Commercially available websites supporting the teaching of specific subjects or areas, including video clips or sequences. - Project work and/or internet research activities (although there will not be an overreliance on these in accordance with the government's guidance).